Art-Sells/Arells/Build-Notes.md

 - Title: Sign In to Save Investments
 - Integrate sign-in/up with google....
 - Creates json with the email inside /users inside arells/users/ that functions exactly like the session vavity, except it never deletes any unless specifically asked for by the user...
+- *remove the flag that stops the 1 minute and on page mount delete flags for sessions in all pages ...*

 ### Metatags/ Description (all pages.tsx (dont forget my investments page) & components)
 - Add unique favicons (and add to online tests)